 With these assumptions, the resulting control architecture is illustrated in Figure 3.2, where the complementary filters H_L and H_H remain the only tuning parameters.
-The dynamics of this closed-loop system are described by equations (3.2a) and (3.2a).
+The dynamics of this closed-loop system are described by (3.2).

 Figure 3.2: Equivalent classical feedback control architecture